 Most Christians assume Jesus had affection for anyone who accepted him; that he had a personal interest in each and every individual.
 I think they seriously misunderstand their main man.
-Jesus did not love gentiles (who he referred to as pagans).
+Jesus, as he’s portrayed in the gospels, quite clearly didn’t love gentiles (who he referred to as pagans.)
 He told his disciples:

 When discussing his own mission, he said: